 Everyone has dreams and goals, but without planning and organising what you need to do, you'll get nowhere.
-It\'s exactly the same in the world of work, where planning and organisational skills regularly rank in the top ten most desirable employability skills.
+It's exactly the same in the workplace, where planning and organisational skills regularly rank in the top ten most desirable employability skills.

 What is planning and organising?

 Action planning is a process which helps you to focus your ideas and decide on the steps you need to take in order to achieve a particular goal.
-Planning is vital at all levels in the work place.
+Planning is vital at all levels in the workplace.
 You need to plan your own tasks and time.
-Your manager will need to plan the tasks and time required of your department.
+Your manager will need to plan the tasks, resources and time required of your department.
 Senior management will need to plan the goals and aims of the company as a whole.

-As the saying goes - "fail to plan, plan to fail".
+As the saying goes - "failing to plan is planning to fail".

 Employers need you to have planning skills because they need to be able to let you break down the tasks they give you into manageable chunks.
 A task that is supposed to take five years to complete becomes much more doable if you have a target to achieve every three months.